11ty/11ty-website/docs/config.md

 <a id="{{ 'Copy Files to Output using Pass-through File Copy' | slug }}"></a>
 #### Copy Files to Output using Passthrough File Copy

 Files found (that don’t have a valid template engine) from opt-in file extensions in `templateFormats` will passthrough to the output directory.
 Read more about [Passthrough Copy](/docs/copy/).
-This feature is enabled by default and [can be disabled](/docs/copy/#disabling-passthrough-file-copy).

 #### Data Deep Merge {% addedin "0.6.0" %}